Support from Students, Faculty, Alums, & Friends

 — Professor Peter Campion, Director of Creative Writing, poet, and Guggenheim Fellow

-"Pillsbury Hall, specifically earmarked for dedication primarily to the English department, could provide a renaissance for the Humanities on the campus of the U of M. For some years now English has been crammed into the chemical engineering building, and the other humanities are spread out around campus.
+"Pillsbury Hall, specifically earmarked for dedication primarily to the English department, could provide a renaissance for the Humanities on the campus of the U of M. For some years now English has been crammed into an engineering building, and the other humanities are spread out around campus.
 Renovated and designated for English, Pillsbury would return attention to the point of a university: to inspire life-long learning and the ability to face change with courage and confidence."

 —Judith K. Healey, philanthropy professional, biographer, and novelist, English Advisory Board member, and English alumna